-Laura subsequently studied Music, with a major in Performance, at the University of Bristol, graduating with a BA (Hons).
-Here she performed with many musical groups and developed her Opera skills through her association with the university’s active Opera society and her teacher the celebrated Mezzo-Soprano, Angela Hickey.
+Laura subsequently studied Music, with a major in Performance, at the University of Bristol, graduating with a BA Music (Hons).
+Here she performed with many of the university’s musical groups and developed her Opera skills through her association with the university’s active Opera society and her teacher, the celebrated Mezzo-Soprano, Angela Hickey.

 Her career at UoB saw her perform in an array of locations including Barcelona, Berlin, London and Edinburgh.
-She performed a wide array of works by composers such as Bizet, Purcell, Britten, Sullivan, Rossini and many of modern compositions.
-A highlight of her university was being asked to perform Tytania in Britten’s A Midsummer Night’s Dream, a production sponsored by the Britten-Pears Foundation.
+Whilst at university, Laura performed Tytania in a sold-out production of Britten’s A Midsummer Night’s Dream, a production sponsored by the Britten-Pears Foundation.

-Laura recently completed her Masters in Vocal Performance at the Royal Welsh College of Music and Drama under the tutelage of the excellent Welsh soprano, Gail Pearson.
-Here she became an active student scholar for the BBC National Chorus of Wales and was given the opportunity to perform for the BBC Christmas broadcasting programmes, the BBC Proms and the BBC Ten Pieces project.
-She has performed with BBC Dr Who on the Symphonic Spectacular UK Tour singing alongside BBC NOW and the Dr Who Daleks!
-Her work with BBC NCW has allowed her to perform solos on the BBC Radio 4 and appear on BBC One and Two.
+Laura went on to complete her Masters in Vocal Performance at the Royal Welsh College of Music and Drama under the tutelage of the excellent Welsh Soprano, Gail Pearson.
+Here she became an active student scholar for the BBC National Chorus of Wales and performed for the BBC Christmas broadcasting programmes, the BBC Proms, the BBC Ten Pieces Project alongside BBC NOW, and with BBC Dr Who for their Symphonic Spectacular UK Tour.
+She has performed solos for BBC NCW on both BBC Radio 4 and BBC One and Two.